 More from us: Why Doesn’t Jackie Chan Play The Villain In His Movies?

 Why didn’t he get the role of Superman?
 Reportedly, Marlon Brando used his own powers to veto the casting.
-It’s also mentioned that he appeared more like someone from Rome than Krypton!
+It’s also mentioned that Stallone appeared more like someone from Rome than Krypton!